infinum/rails-handbook/Editors/Atom.md

 ["ruby-syntax-replacer"](https://atom.io/packages/ruby-syntax-replacer)

-When you run it (by pressing `cmd-alt-x`), it will replace all old Ruby hash syntax in the current file with new one.
+When you run it (by pressing `cmd-alt-x`), it will replace all old Ruby hash syntax in the current file with a new one.

 ["set-syntax"](https://atom.io/packages/set-syntax)